linobollansee/property-value-maximizer/README.md

 ## Cross-industry standard process for data mining

+This project applies the CRISP-DM (CRoss Industry Standard Process for Data Mining) methodology.

 | Phase               | Explanation                                                                                   |
 |---------------------|-----------------------------------------------------------------------------------------------|
 | **Business Understanding** | This phase focuses on understanding the project objectives and requirements from a business perspective.
 The goal is to define the problem, set objectives, and determine the data mining goals to achieve business success. |